eComero/magento-2-analytics/README.md

 # Multi Currency support for Advanced Reporting

+## DISCLAIMER: This is a proof-of-concept implementation, use at your own risk!

 This module enables multi currency support for the Magento Advanced Reporting.

 The module adds reporting currency and exchange rates to the analytics settings.